 Our beautiful retreat house is an oasis in Lake Forest Park, just north of Seattle.
 There is space for up to 12 to spend the night onsite.
 Some people will also commute from either nearby, or their own home.
-There are two king master bedrooms, two queen bedrooms, one full-sized bedroom, a shared trundle bed/twin bed in the office, and ample space for mattresses-on-floor in the downstairs comfortable living room space.
+There are two king master bedrooms, one queen bedroom, one full-sized bedroom, a shared trundle bed/twin bed in the office, and ample space for mattresses-on-floor in the downstairs comfortable living room space.
 Please write to ask about the fee for each room.
 These will be reserved on a first-come, first-serve basis.
 If you are willing to share a king bed with someone else (they are so huge) then it’s totally fine to share a master bedroom and split the fee with your roommate.

 You will leave with one important troubling issue investigated…and you will know your next steps, beyond the mind, beyond belief.

 Suggestions for places to stay near Lake Forest Park, WA: